etherspot/relayx/README.md

 #### RpcServer
 The main server struct that:
 - Handles JSON-RPC method routing for all endpoints
-- Manages provider connections with caching for blockchain access
-- Processes business logic for each endpoint
+- Processes business logic for each endpoint with stub responses
 - Supports multiple payment methods and token discovery
+- No blockchain dependencies for simplified operation

 #### Configuration Management
-Comprehensive configuration system:
+Streamlined configuration system:
 - **CLI Arguments**: Command-line flags with environment variable fallbacks
-- **JSON Configuration**: Structured configuration file support
+- **JSON Configuration**: Structured configuration file support for token discovery
-- **Token Discovery**: Automatic extraction of supported tokens from Chainlink config
+- **Token Discovery**: Automatic extraction of supported tokens from configuration
-- **Multi-chain Support**: Configurable RPC endpoints for different blockchain networks
+- **Simplified Setup**: No blockchain RPC or complex feed configurations required

 #### Storage Layer
 RocksDB-based persistent storage for: